Submit request or call to make an appointment.

 It may take some time of trying different medications to find the right combination that provides the best outcome for you.
 Our pulmonologists have the experience to match your condition with the available treatments.

-The board-certified and fellowship-trained physicians with Norton Pulmonary Specialists, formerly Chest Medicine Associates and Kentuckiana Pulmonary Associates, are leaders in caring for Louisville and Southern Indiana patients with asthma, COPD, emphysema and other lung diseases.
+The board-certified and fellowship-trained physicians with Norton Pulmonary Specialists are leaders in caring for Louisville and Southern Indiana patients with asthma, chronic obstructive pulmonary disease (COPD), emphysema and other lung diseases.

 Select an appointment date and time from available spots listed below.